gniziemazity/LEO/README.md

 ---

 ## 📺 Demo
-The Twitter lesson plan (in the plans folder), was used to create this [video tutorial](https://youtu.be/mwXRhFOxuSQ).
+The Demo lesson plan (in the plans folder), was used to create this [video tutorial](https://youtu.be/mwXRhFOxuSQ).

 ---